 - American diploma (in some cases)

-- Return flight from Paris, Brussels or Geneva, if requested (contact us for information on flights departing from other locations)
+- Roundtrip flights from Brussels, Paris or Geneva, if requested (at extra cost from Lyon, Marseille or Amsterdam - please contact us for information on flights departing from other locations)

 - Return transfer from the airport to the host family